SushiLab/IMB_Amplicon_Pipeline/README.md

 ```

 ### NAME24-1.insert.counts
 This file contains insert counts for each step of the pipeline.
-Inserts consist of 2 paired end reads.
+Inserts consist of 2 paired-end reads.
+This file is only created for paired-end reads

 ```bash
 sample  			0raw	1cutadapt	2filterAndTrim	4sampleInference_R1	4sampleInference_R2	5mergeReads	6bimeraRemoval	8asv_counts	8otu_counts
 NAME24-1_Sample_1_METAB      	914802 	908413  	860250  	859721  		859781  		856405  	757325  	757325  	757010